bbrubach/bbrubach.github.io/fun.md

 <p>
 	I am a big believer in the benefits of building community.
-I am the president of a grad student organization in the University of Maryland Computer Science Department (CS GradCo, formerly ExecCo).
-For three years, I've organized a monthly board game night for grad students that draws 20-50+ attendees.
-I also like organizing lunches and reading groups to bring grad students together.
+I was the president of a grad student organization in the University of Maryland Computer Science Department (CS GradCo, formerly ExecCo).
+For three years, I organized a monthly board game night for CS grad students.
 </p>

 <!--